Menu

 water grids

-Accurate information is vital to be able to predict end-of life parts and to replace then in time, to prevent downtime, keeping the quality of the water high, effeciently deploying materials and effort and sassure good operation of the network.
-New technologies are needed, such as better inspection methods and measurements systems, combining data streams and a bright future look to anticipate for changes, because of the long term investments associated with water mains.
-The ambition for this theme is to develop methods for the in-line and on-line inspection of water mains, and the ability to make well-founded decisions about the possible relacement of pipelines.
+Accurate information is vital to be able to predict end-of life parts and to replace then in time, to prevent downtime, keeping the quality of the water high, efficiently deploying materials and effort and assure good operation of the network.
+New technologies are needed, such as better inspection methods and measurements systems, combining data streams and a bright future look to anticipate for changes, because of the long-term investments associated with water mains.
+The ambition for this theme is to develop methods for the in-line and on-line inspection of water mains, and the ability to make well-founded decisions about the possible replacement of pipelines.

 The research in the Wetsus Smart Water Grids theme has delivered good understanding of PVC push fit joint placement in relation to lifetime, the development of a method to characterize PVC material and concrete.
-Now, new ultrasonic inspection techniques are developed, allowing the condition of pipelines and appendages of concrete and plastics to be determined.
 The theme initiated the idea of an autonomous inspection robot, with the development of a prototype, this leaded to a commercial initiative.
 Data processing research delivers now unprecedented insights from existing data streams and future projects are aimed on better understanding of sensor placement, remotely sensing and predicting the state of the mains.
+New inspection techniques such as leak detection methods are being developed and intelligent pipes with integrated sensors have been tested.
+The close cooperation with the theme members ensures both scientifically relevant and applicable results, leading to notable innovations in the drinking water chain.
+Acquaint BV and HULO BV are spinoff companies of this research developments in this theme.

 The close cooperation with the theme members ensures both scientifically relevant and applicable results, leading to notable innovations in the drinking water chain.
 For a more detailed view on the projects please open the infosheet.